samantha-roth/Sensitivity_SRedits/README.md

 1. `arnosubbiano.rda` contains data to run Hymod.
 2. `SacSma_dataframe` contains data to run SACSMA.
 3. The folder `Compare` contains the analysis results for comparison.
 Your results may vary if your computing environment differs from that used for the analysis or if you change the random seeds used.

-The folder Ranking_Data includes all the required data.
+Within the `Compare` folder:
+   * `Sam_Figures` contains the final figures for comparison.
+RENAME FIGURES TO CORRESPOND TO FIGURE NUMBER
+   * `Ranking_Data` contains quantities computed in codes starting with `5_` and `6_`.
+   * `polynomial/Ranking_Data` contains quantities computed in codes starting with `5_` and `6_` pertaining to the polynomial function.

 **Note that 2_, 3_ and 4_ scripts take a very long time to run when k= 5 or 6, you may begin with low-dimensional test functions to make sure the script can run successfully.